 Program 5.
-Barbering Crossover 200 Clock Hours of Attendance, based on a 30 hour per week attendance

-1 st Evaluation Period Ends 100 Clock Hours and 4 Weeks 2 nd Evaluation Period Ends 200 Clock Hours and 8 Weeks
+Barbering Crossover 200 Clock Hours of Attendance, based on a 30 hour per week attendance 1st Evaluation Period Ends 100 Clock Hours and 4 Weeks 2 nd Evaluation Period Ends 200 Clock Hours and 8 Weeks

 Transfer Students: Midpoint of the contracted hours or established evaluation periods, whichever comes first.
 Students meeting the minimum requirements for attendance and academic progress at any evaluation point are considered to be making satisfactory progress until the next evaluation.

 ALL EVALUATIONS MUST BE COMPLETED WITHIN 7 BUSINESS DAYS FOLLOWING ESTABLISHED EVALUATION POINTS (PERIODS).
 ALL STUDENTS ARE NOTIFY OF THEIR SAP RESULTS.
+Students can request a copy from the Registrar office.